LexxFedoroff/articles/js-code-coverage/article.md

 })
 ```

-### 3. Create Coverage Merge Script
+## Create Coverage Merge Script

-If we run the both coverages
+If we run both coverage commands:
 ```
 npm test:coverage
 npm cypress:coverage
 ```
-we will have two diferent files with coverage data :
+We'll have two different files with coverage data:
 ```
 .coverage-data/cypress/coverage-final.json
 .coverage-data/vitest/coverage-final.json
 ```
-and we need to merge them into one report.
-To achive this we can write a simple bash script.
+We need to merge them into one report.
+To do this, we can write a simple bash script.

 Create a `coverage-merge.sh` script to merge coverage reports from both Vitest and Cypress: